QuKunLab/SpatialBenchmarking/README.md

   All datasets used are publicly available data, for convenience datasets can be downloaded from: https://drive.google.com/drive/folders/1pHmE9cg_tMcouV1LFJFtbyBJNp7oQo9J?usp=sharing.

-For citation and further information please refer to: __"Benchmarking spatial and single-cell transcriptomics integration methods for transcript distribution prediction and cell type deconvolution"__.
+For citation and further information please refer to: __Li, B., Zhang, W., Guo, C. et al. Benchmarking spatial and single-cell transcriptomics integration methods for transcript distribution prediction and cell type deconvolution.
+Nat Methods (2022). https://doi.org/10.1038/s41592-022-01480-9.